How Marijuana Affects Your Lungs

 • Trouble breathing

-In a nut shell, smoking weed can definitely affect your lungs.
+So, can weed affect your lungs?
+The simple answer is yes.
 Heavy weed smokers run the risk of developing asthma, cystic fibrosis, and lung cancer.
 The effects of smoking marijuana on the lungs also include the formation of large air sacs called bullae.
 Bullae can make breathing difficult and can cause a collapsed lung if it ruptures.
-Cannabis can also worsen symptoms in people with preexisting lung conditions.
+Cannabis can also worsen symptoms in people with pre-existing lung conditions.
+In fact, a person may not even need to smoke the substance themselves to feel the damaging physical effects.

-As a drug and alcohol treatment center in Chicago, we’re well aware of how marijuana affects your lungs and overall health.
-If you or a loved one has found themselves unable to quit using marijuana or any other substance, 888-280-4763 to learn which of our levels of care is best for you.
+As a Chicago addiction treatment center, we’re well aware of how marijuana affects your lungs and overall health.
+If you or a loved one are unable to quit using marijuana or any other substance, 888-280-4763 to learn which of our Illinois addiction treatment levels of care is best for you.